Shelby's Rules - an Alcohol Poisoning Education Foundation

 a lesson learned.

-Thank you, Joe P. Beauchamp, Texas
+Joe P. Beauchamp, Texas

 find us on Facebook